keithadavidson/ansible-mezzanine/README.md

 - git
 - aws

+### Accessing providers and git
+This template relies on the use of ssh forwarding rather than copying ssh keys to the various nodes, this is much more secure in my view.

+Ensure you have the ssh-agent running on the workstation you are executing the ansible playbook from and have the following keys loaded (use `ssh-add yourkey'):
+- stage.pem { form your staging key pair on AWS }
+- prod.pem  { from your production key pair on aws }
+- your key used to access your git repository.

 ### Parameters
 For each environment definition is done in the '/deploy/pipeline/{{ environment }}', for example local using vagrant: